peter-mcconnell/petermcconnell.com/content/posts/whispers.md

 In the vast and complex landscape of software security, safeguarding sensitive information remains a paramount concern for developers and security professionals alike.
 Among the myriad of challenges, securely managing and protecting credentials during authentication processes stands out as a critical vulnerability point.
 Traditional security measures often fall short in providing real-time insights into how credentials are handled and potentially exposed within applications, especially those relying on widely used authentication frameworks like PAM (Pluggable Authentication Modules).

+I work for a runtime security platform so this topic, BPF, Golang and Linux are some that I find the most interesting.
+Tangentally I was asked to give a talk at a Golang meetup, so figured I'd create a mini project to showcase some of this tech may be a good way to get others excited about these topics.
+Hence this repo and article.

+The source code for this project can be seen here: https://github.com/peter-mcconnell/whispers.

 Developing the eBPF Program for whispers
 ----------------------------------------